inet-framework/inet-tutorials/configurator/doc/step2.rst

 configurator automatically assigns addresses to all interfaces, a rule similar to the one in the default configuration has to be included (unless the intention is to leave some interfaces unassigned.)
-The default rule should be the *last one* among the interface rules, so that more specific rules can override it.
+The default rule should be the *last one* among the interface rules so that more specific rules can override it.

 Note that after applying a manually specified address, auto address